benoitc/erica/README.md

     -rw-r--r--   1 benoitc  wheel   13 Jun  7 11:13 _id
     -rw-r--r--   1 benoitc  wheel   10 Jun  7 11:13 language

-Erlica has created an _attachments folder in the myapp folder.
+Erica has created an _attachments folder in the myapp folder.
 This is where you can put all the attachments.
 You can put your views functions in `views/viewname/{map,reduce}.js` , shows in `shows` folder, lists in `lists`, ...
 See the wiki for more info (soon).